Mining Architectural Information: A Systematic Mapping Study: Discussion

-Regarding the proposed and employed approaches and tools, we found that the research on mining architectural information focused their efforts on automating the proposed approaches 58.4\% (i.e., 52 out of 89) (see Table \ref{SammazationOf_Autom_Approaches}) for mining architectural information from various sources.
-On the other hand, the findings show that 54 tools have been proposed and utilized for mining architectural information, of which 31.5\% (17 out of 54) are general tools and 68.5\% (37 out of 54) are dedicated tools.
+Regarding the proposed and employed approaches, we found that the research on mining architectural information mainly focuses on automatically mining architectural information from various sources (i.e., 60\%, 57 out of 95 approaches).
+On the other hand, the results show that 56 tools have been proposed and utilized for mining architectural information, of which 30.4\% (17 out of 56) are general tools and 69.6\% (39 out of 56) are dedicated tools.
 The general tools are usually employed to support the dedicated tools in mining architectural information.
-Architectural information classification based approaches (56.2\%, 50 out of 89 approaches) and dedicated tools that support architectural information classification (32.4\%, 12 out of 37 tools) are the most frequently used approaches and tools in mining architectural information.
+Architectural information classification-based approaches 52.6\% (50 out of 95) and dedicated tools that support architectural information classification (35.9\%, 14 out of 39 tools) are the most frequently used approaches and tools in mining architectural information.
 One potential reason could be that, classification based approaches and tools normally require an existing classification, which is the common situation in the scenarios of mining architectural information, like the ISO 42010:2011 standard \citep{6129467} for the classification of architecture elements and the architectural decision ontology~\citep{kruchten2004ontology} for the classification of architectural decisions.
-Moreover, we observed that many dedicated tools (see Table \ref{SammazationOfAutomaticTools} and Table \ref{SammazationOfSemi-automaticTools}) used to mine architectural information are implemented to support architectural information mining approaches (see Table \ref{SammazationOf_Autom_Approaches}, Table \ref{SammazationOfSemi-Autom_Approaches}, and Table \ref{SammazationOfManual_Approaches}).
-However, for the proposed architectural information mining approaches (i.e., 89 approaches), still more than half of the approaches (i.e., 52 approaches) are not supported by tools.
+Moreover, we observed that many dedicated tools (see the Automatic Tools and Semi-automatic tools sheets in the Supplementary Material \citep{dataset}) used to mine architectural information are implemented to support architectural information mining approaches (see the Automatic Approaches, Semi-automatic Approaches, and Manual Approach sheets in the Supplementary Material \citep{dataset}).
+However, for the proposed architectural information mining approaches (i.e., 95 approaches), still more than half of the approaches (i.e., 56 approaches) are not supported by tools.